 The Support for Learning Unit is run by Assistant Headteacher Ms Cork and Mrs Wright.
 Their remit covers a wide variety of educational support of a specialised nature and emotional support for pupils identified as needing additional help.
 You will be referred to them if your child is deemed to be in need of this support.

-What are Vivos and Demerits?
+What are Merits and Demerits?

 This is our current system for rewarding and punishing our students.